Fawning: When People-Pleasing is a Trauma Response

 6. Reframe Conflict

 In the past, conflict or differences with others was probably linked to the threat of danger, rejection, or abandonment.
-The work is about giving yourself new experiences where you can have healthy conflict with others, and remain connected and safe, so that eventually you will be able to view conflict as something that can be handled with care, not as something to be avoided at all costs.
+The work is about giving yourself new experiences where you can have healthy conflict with others, and remain connected and safe, or be able to leave an unsafe situation and still be okay, so that eventually you will be able to view conflict as something that can be handled with care, not as something to be avoided at all costs.

 7. Seek Support